sogaiu/ts-clojure/README.md

 See [this document](doc/prerequisites.md) for more details.

-## Get Started

 ### Verify tree-sitter setup

-Verify what version `tree-sitter` you have installed and confirm that you know where it looks to find parser repositories.
+Verify what version of `tree-sitter` you have installed and confirm that you know where it looks to find parser repositories.

 See [this document](doc/verify-tree-sitter-setup.md) for more details.